VOLUME 5 AIRMAN CERTIFICATION

 Section 1 General Information

 5-1 APPLICABILITY.
 This volume contains direction, guidance, and procedures for certification of airmen.
 Applicable regulations

 include Title 14 of the Code of Federal Regulations (14 CFR) part

-subpart K (91K),
+91 subpart K

-INDIVIDUALS AUTHORIZED TO CONDUCT CERTIFICATION.
+5-2 INDIVIDUALS AUTHORIZED TO CONDUCT CERTIFICATION.
 The airman certification process described in this volume may be

 conducted by a Federal Aviation Administration (FAA) inspector or, when authorized, by a Designated Examiner (DE).
 The guidance of this volume applies to both

-aircraft dispatchers under
+aircraft dispatchers under part

-or pilots and FEs who are graduates of a
+or pilots and FEs who are graduates of a part

 part 121 or

 satisfying the applicable qualification and training requirements of the respective part.
 See Volume 3, Chapter 54 and Volume 3, Chapter 20 for specific

 information on TCEs and contract check pilots/check FEs.

 C. Designated Pilot Examiners (DPE).
 DEs who do not perform certification duties entirely within one of the special programs

 described in Volume 13, Chapter 1 or 2 are referred to as independent DPEs.
 Direction and guidance for designation and administration of DPEs is found in

 5-3 INSPECTOR AND EXAMINER QUALIFICATIONS.
 When a phase of certification is conducted by an examiner, that examiner must be

 qualified and current in the aircraft in accordance with part

 appropriate company manuals, procedures, and checklists.
 When a phase is conducted by an inspector, that inspector must be qualified in accordance with

 Volume 1, Chapter 3, Section 6.

 5-4 JOB AIDS.
 Due to the complexity of the certification process, job aids have been created for an inspector or examiner to

 use.
 Job aids are intended for quick reference and help keep track of events during the certification process.
 Since job aids are not official forms, they

 should not be attached to certification packages.
 They may either be retained or disposed of after use.
 Job aids do not replace the direction and guidance

 provided in 14 CFR, advisory circulars (AC), or this order.
 Job aids are available within this order and may be printed and photocopied as needed.
 Inspectors

-to the General Aviation and Commercial Division (AFS-800).
+the General Aviation and Commercial Division (AFS-800).

 5-5 SURVEILLANCE DURING CERTIFICATION.
 Surveillance is an ongoing inspector responsibility which is not limited to formal

-engaged in airman certification, an inspector has recurring opportunities to evaluate personnel, manuals, procedures, training programs,
+inspections.
+While engaged in airman certification, an inspector has recurring opportunities to evaluate personnel, manuals, procedures, training programs,

 training records, checklists, and aircraft.
 When personnel performance fails to meet standards, or when other types of deficiencies are observed, inspectors

 “on the spot” with the operator’s working level personnel as practical.
 Regardless of whether the discrepancy can be corrected “on the

 spot” or not, the deficiency must be reported by the inspector on a Program Tracking and Reporting Subsystem (PTRS) form or Safety Assurance System (SAS)

 Custom Data Collection Tool (C DCT).
 Reports of corrected discrepancies are as important as uncorrected ones for building accurate databases for trend detection

 and analysis.
-Discrepancies, including potential violations, may be corrected and closed out on site when mutually agreed to by the inspector and
+Discrepancies, including potential violations, may be corrected and closed out on site when mutually agreed to by the inspector and the POI.

-the POI.
 Inspectors, POIs, and managers are expected to act with discretion; however, discrepancies must be corrected.

 5-6 INSPECTOR PREPARATION FOR CERTIFICATION TESTS CONDUCTED UNDER